The Rescue's Role

 The Adoption Process

 The adoption process involves an initial contact via email to answer some basic questions to confirm the pet may be a suitable match.
-Next, a meet and greet is scheduled between the pet and the potential adopter.
-In most cases, this occurs at our Petsmart designated store, however can be arranged in the adopter's home.
-The potential adopter will be interviewed and an application and contract will be provided.
-If approved, the pet may go home on the same day.
-If there are other dogs in the home, the rescue coordinator may ask to supervise the interaction between the two, prior to final approval.
-Finally, payment is made and the records and pet are provided to the adopter.
+Next, a meet and greet is scheduled between the pet and the potential adopter at the adopters residence.
+Because of this, only applicants that reside within 1 hour of Tampa will be considered.
+If approved, the pet will stay at the home, the volunteer will go over the contract and all medical records accept payment (cash or credit card) and take your adoption happy endings photo.
 Each pet is provided with a vet examination, age appropriate vaccinations, spay/neuter surgery and microchip prior to completion of adoption.

 The Adopter's Responsibility